xp44mm/Notebook/ConcurrencyCookbook/11 Functional-Friendly OOP.md

 For some types, implementing `Dispose` as a cancellation request works just fine (e.g., `HttpClient` has these semantics).
 However, other types need to know when all the operations have completed.
 For these types, you need some kind of asynchronous disposal.

 Asynchronous disposal is a technique introduced with C# 8.0 and .NET Core 3.0.
-The BCL introduced a new `IAsyncDisposable` interface that is an asynchronous equivalent of IDisposable.
-The language simultaneously introduced an `await using` statement that is the asynchronous equivalent of using.
+The BCL introduced a new `IAsyncDisposable` interface that is an asynchronous equivalent of `IDisposable`.
+The language simultaneously introduced an `await using` statement that is the asynchronous equivalent of `using`.
 So types that would like to do asynchronous work during disposal now have that capability:

 ```C#
 class MyClass : IAsyncDisposable